SaulRamirezCastro/COP-DataScience/README.md

 # COP-DataScience

-Lambda demo to convert a csv to json and put en s3. alsog track the metadata in dymanodb
+Lambda demo to convert a CSV to JSON and put en s3. also track the metadata in demand